Pets at Work by Olivia Pennington Wright |Last Updated 12-8-2021

 Once again, it has to be said that the healing power of pets is simply amazing.
 Their bond with humans and joy they give is unrivalled.

-Undoubtedly developing a first class employee assistance programme is paramount to tackling mental health in the workplace but implementing a pet friendly policy in conjunction with this is a proven winning formula.
+Undoubtedly developing a first class employee assistance program is paramount to tackling mental health in the workplace but implementing a pet friendly policy in conjunction with this is a proven winning formula.